 If you would like to design and locate your own study abroad program, you can do using the steps outlined by Arts OASIS.
 There are over 400 universities approved as suitable destinations or you may submit a request to have a specific program or institution approved which does not appear on the list.
 The steps for an independent study away program are outlined here.

 The packages of McGill courses available as field study semesters allow you to put theory into practice, integrating and applying the knowledge you gain in the classroom in local, regional, and international programs.
 Off-campus courses are typically offered during the summer months in a variety of disciplines.
 Application deadlines are usually early in the Winter term prior to study.
-More information on both of these options can be found in the McGill eCalendar.

 Please be advised that McGill's credit transfer takes place on two levels: